wa7nwp/nwp2019/19201_Ham_misc/ham_quiz.md

 * What is the IP address /8 reserved mostly for Ham radio?
 The /16 for Western Washington?
 For extra credit - why "mostly?"

 * What is Morse Code for "@" - as used in Email addresses.

+* What is the difference between Power and Energy?